JuliaAI/DataScienceTutorials.jl/README.md

 * run `include("deploy.jl")` which re-generates the LUNR index and automatically pushes the changes to GitHub.

-This should take ≤ 15 seconds to complete.
+This last step should take ≤ 15 seconds to complete.

 ### 🕵🏽 Troubleshooting